pidjan/SpamUB/README.md

 # About

-Spam UserBot made with love using [Python](https://www.python.org/) programming language and [Pyrogram](https://pyrogram.org/) module.
+Spam UserBot was created with love using the [Python](https://www.python.org/) programming language and the [Pyrogram](https://pyrogram.org/) module.

 ## Creator - [pidjan](https://pidjan.ml)